These are projects I’ve worked on either for my own edification or for class assignments.

 Due to limitations of how Rust implements indexing, mutable index cannot be implemented.

-endian_trait only provides implementations on the Rust primitive types, and not on pointers or
+only provides implementations on the Rust primitive types, and not on pointers

 The goals of this crate are to ease the serialization to, and deserialization from, the network for aggregate structs by performing the conversion before a serializer reads their fields.
 This permits decoupling of the de/serialization process from the byte ordering, so that order-agnostic de/serializers can work without issue on systems where the sender, network, and/or receiver might have byte-order mismatches.

 Nothing says “cool” like puns on an author’s name.
 I trust I don’t need to explain the thought process that created the above consonant salad.